United CEO Oscar Munoz to step down

 It had been rumored that Kirby was being considered for the top job at rival American Airlines, which has suffered a 15% decline in its shares this year.

 Shares of United Airlines Holdings Inc., based in Chicago, are up 5% this year.
+The stock rose slightly before the opening bell.